Infant Adoption Saskatchewan: What to Know Before You Start

 Practical Starting Point for Infant Adoption in Saskatchewan

-The first mandatory step for any prospective adoptive parent pursuing the domestic pathway is registering with The Evermore Centre for the Domestic Adoption Orientation (DAO).
-The orientation fee is $140 and it provides the official "information e-package" that the Ministry requires before you can formally begin your application.
+For many prospective adoptive parents pursuing the domestic pathway, a starting step is registering with The Evermore Centre for the Domestic Adoption Orientation (DAO).
+The fee is $140; confirm current registration and information e-package terms with the Centre.
 The Evermore Centre's toll-free number is 1-866-869-2727.

-For families who believe their situation may qualify for independent adoption, the starting point is a consultation with an Independent Practitioner — the licensed professional who would conduct your home study.
+For families who believe their situation may qualify for independent adoption, the starting point is a consultation with an Independent Practitioner who would conduct your home study.
 There are a limited number of IPs working in Saskatchewan, and they are primarily located in Saskatoon and Regina.

 Before spending $140 on the orientation or $400+ on a lawyer's first consultation, it is worth understanding the full landscape of how these processes work, what they cost, and what eligibility requirements you need to meet.
 The Saskatchewan Adoption Process Guide covers the voluntary committal process, birth parent rights, the 72-hour and 21-day rules, and the specific documentation required at court finalization in plain language — everything you need to walk into those meetings prepared.
 Start here at /ca/saskatchewan/adoption/